ndronos/c-nomorph/Klemens.md

 ```
 In the wilds outside the scripting languages' walled gardens,
 there is an abundance of tools that solve big annoyances about C,
 but you have to hunt for them.
+And I mean *have to*:
+many of these tools are absolutely necessary to write without pain.